 You can find out more about Buy One Give One at www.b1g1.com or connect with Masami on LinkedIn HERE.

 Donating a product for every product you sell is just one of the twenty-five strategies for supporting social causes through your business that I share in my Give-to-Profit book.
 You can find out more If you have found this blog helpful, you may want to check out my book HERE.

-I’d love to hear your ideas and thoughts – please do share your comments below.
+I’d love to hear your ideas and thoughts–please do share your comments and questions below.

-And the founder of The Heartabiz Hub a business network and training academy and has written the following free ebooks:
+Alisoun is also the founder of The Heartabiz Hub a business training academy and has written the following free ebooks: